So sit back and enjoy my list of favorite podcasts, and, if you're interested, give them a try yourself!

-This podcast, which I'm new to and still slightly reserved about, is run by a group of authors, including Brandon Sanderson and Dan Wells, discussing all kinds of issues authors face, both in writing and in marketing.
-It's a little more on the geeky side, less on the cool side of literary podcasts/blogs, and the audio quality isn't fantastic, but it has some useful tidbits.
-I'm not sure if I'm ready to full out recommend it, but it's the one other podcast I'm currently subscribed to, so I thought I'd let you guys know.
-Maybe we can form an opinion on it together, eh?
+This podcast, which I'm new to and still slightly reserved about, is run by a group of authors, including Brandon Sanderson and Dan Wells, discussing all kinds of issues authors face.
+It's a little more on the geeky side of literary podcasts/blogs, and the audio quality isn't fantastic, but it has some useful tidbits.
 The podcast is currently on its ninth "season" (apparently this group does it by season?) and the episodes are decent in length, about 20 minutes, and come out somewhat weekly.

 The most recent podcast, from Sunday, was #9.18: Microcasting, in which they discussed a whole bunch of topics in one podcast.